11 Foods to Avoid Heart Pain Weight Gain Infographic

 Heart Health Benefits

-The omega-3 fatty acids in fatty fish are great for your heart!
-They help reduce the risk of several heart complications.
+The omega-3 fatty acids in fatty fish are great for your heart.
+They help reduce the risk of heart disease by lowering blood pressure.

 Weight Loss Benefits